danielrtm00/ConfigureEdelweissFEaarch64/README.md

 This repository can be used to configure https://github.com/EdelweissFE/EdelweissFE for use on aarch64 CPU.
 It is compatible with the EdelweissFE version from 20th November 2024 and earlier.
+It should work in later versions too, as long as the files in the following section have not been changed since.

 EdelweissFE aarch64 configurator
 --------------------------------